scottspace/scottspace.github.io/_posts/2020-05-24-ultimate-speedreader.md

 Bert was able to compress the “contextual meaning” of words into 768 values better than anyone had done before.

-Armed with its compact understanding of Mad Libs, Bert applies those to all sorts of cool use cases.
+Armed with its compact understanding of text, Bert applies his neural math skills to all sorts of cool use cases.
 Delineating between "banks"?
 That’s child’s play for Bert.
 How about which emails in my tranche of 60,000 have a potential breakthrough understanding of Covid-19’s transmissibility?
 Or which of the 1000s of CDC regulations